 A Man in the Park

 This location perplexed me for a little while since I was focused on looking for a park, assuming that it was still around today.
-I had no idea that the park was now gone and replaced with a large building.
+I had no idea that the park was now gone and got replaced by a large building.

 Fortunately, I figured out the location of the park by first figuring out the spot where Paul drops to his knees and screams into the sky.
-Right before, as he turns the corner, you can see several buildings in the background at a T-intersection and it didn’t take me very long to find out that it was at the end of Howard Street.
+At the top of the shot, as he turns the corner, you can see several buildings in the background at a T-intersection.
+That eventually brought me to the end of Howard Street.

 From that, I guessed (or rather hoped) that the park was on the same block.
 After searching old tax photos I confirmed that there used to be a small park on the corner of Howard and Broadway.